Muswell Hillbilly: Lyrics and music

 No character, just uniformity.
-They're trying to build a computerised community," but vows that "they'll never make a zombie out of me."
+They're trying to build a computerised community", but vows that "they'll never make a zombie out of me."

-The song, like most of the Muswell Hillbillies album, has a country rock flavor.
+The song, like most of the Muswell Hillbillies album, has a country rock flavour.
 It also has an antiquated style, mostly attributed to the fact that the entire album was recorded with ten-year-old equipment.
 Ray Davies handles the lead vocal.

 Dave Davies commented on the song, "There's that love and fondness for Americana and for country music because I had quite a big family, and all the great films like South Pacific and Oklahoma! – all these influences from the States – were embedded in our culture when growing up.
 It was kind of like a London version of The Beverly Hillbillies in a humorous way."

 Release

 Prior to its release, Kinks member Ray Davies intended for the track to be the opening track of a possible film adaptation of the album.
 However, RCA refused to finance this project, and it was scrapped.

 "Muswell Hillbilly" was first released on the Muswell Hillbillies album in 1971, where it was the twelfth and final track.
 The following year, "Muswell Hillbilly" was released as a single in Japan, backed with "Oklahoma U.S.A.".
 It has since appeared multiple times on other albums, including Picture Book.
 It also appeared in live format on Everybody's in Show-Biz (the follow-up to Muswell Hillbillies) and To the Bone.